Skip to main content

 • Using Advanced Search; fields specific to the House Journal will display after you select Journal of the House of Representatives in the Refine by Collection column,

-• Refining search results by clicking on links in the Refine Your Search panel on the left hand side of the page (the sections under Refine Your Search correspond to the metadata available for the documents), and
+• Refining search results by clicking on links in the Refine Your Search panel on the left side of the page (the sections under Refine Your Search correspond to the metadata available for the documents), and

 • Browsing the House Journal browse page.

-General govinfo Search Tips
+General GovInfo Search Tips

 Search Examples

-Search by Congress Member – For example, documents from congress member Kennedy or that mention congress member Kennedy.
+Search by Congress Member – For example, documents from Congress member Kennedy or that mention Congress member Kennedy.

 • Using Basic Search, enter: collection:hjournal member:kennedy